bacula-web/bacula-web/README.md

 $ composer create-project --prefer-dist bacula-web/bacula-web bacula-web
 ```

-Bacula-Web can be installed using the provided compressed archive or using Composer, check [Installation page](http://docs.bacula-web.org/en/latest/02_install/index.html) for more details
+Otherwise, Bacula-Web can be installed using the provided compressed archive or using Composer, check [Installation page](http://docs.bacula-web.org/en/latest/02_install/index.html) for more details

-You'll find latest stable release [here](https://www.bacula-web.org/download/)
+Latest stable release compressed archive can be found in [latest GitHub release](https://github.com/bacula-web/bacula-web/releases)

 ---